-On April 2, 2013, voters in the City of Saint Louis, Missouri and Saint Louis County, Missouri passed Proposition P, which is a regional $3/16^{th}$ of a cent sales tax increase for the Safe and Accessible Arch and Public Parks Initiative.
+On April 2, 2013, voters in the City of Saint Louis, Missouri and Saint Louis County, Missouri passed Proposition P, which is a regional 3/16th of a cent sales tax increase for the Safe and Accessible Arch and Public Parks Initiative.
+In 2013, the District entered an agreement with the National Park Service to make ongoing payments to support the CityArchRiver 2015 project.
+These expenditures are included in Contributions - Other Governmental Agencies.